 We love finding Street Art on our journeys!
 The search for New Food and Food influences has always been number one when traveling but recently we discovered that we enjoy stumbling upon the Arts of the Street.

-Our friend Neda aka @virusfreak79 on Instagram (she's on a 2000+ km trip right now Mural Hunting and Exploring the Australian Street-Art Scene - you must follow her!) wrote a Guest Blog Post on The Silo Art Trail for us and has been our friend for a long time.
-She also was kind to give us some tips now when we traveled to Budapest.
+Our friend Neda aka @virusfreak79 on Instagram (she's on a 2000+ km trip right now Mural Hunting and Exploring the Australian Street-Art Scene - you must follow her!) wrote a Guest Blog Post on The Silo Art Trail for us and has been our friend for a long time with beautiful Guest Blog Posts on Street Art.
+She also was kind to give us some Street Art and Mural Art tips now when we traveled to Budapest.

 Urban Street Art in Budapest